google/WebFundamentals/src/content/en/updates/2020/06/devtools.md

 ## Style editing for CSS-in-JS frameworks {: #css-in-js }

 [cssom]: https://drafts.csswg.org/cssom/
-[constructable]: /web/updates/2019/02/constructable-stylesheets
 [shadowdom]: /web/fundamentals/web-components/shadowdom

 The Styles pane now has better support for editing styles that were created with the [CSS Object Model][cssom] (CSSOM) APIs.
 Many CSS-in-JS frameworks and libraries use the CSSOM APIs under the hood to construct styles.

-You can also edit styles added in JavaScript using [Constructable Stylesheets](constructable) now.
+You can also edit styles added in JavaScript using [Constructable Stylesheets](/web/updates/2019/02/constructable-stylesheets) now.
 Constructable Stylesheets are a new way to create and distribute reusable styles when using [Shadow DOM][shadowdom].

 For example, the `h1` styles added with `CSSStyleSheet` (CSSOM APIs) are not editable previously.
 There are editable now in the Styles pane: